Andrew-Zhang-Repository/isSlop/README.md

 - Then in manage extensions on chrome turn on developer mode
 - Press load unpacked and then used the directory of where you extracted the zip file of the extension

+## Classifier Model Information

+40 mbs ONNX model that has been quantised to 16 floating point integers.
+Uses webgpu, and web assembly to load balance to cpu and gpu and convert ONNX graphs to gpu shaders.
 ## Images

 <div align="center">